Cognigy/Documentation/docs/en/docs/ai/endpoints/avaya-cpaas.md

 <div class="divider"></div>

-To connect the Avaya CPaaS Endpoint in Cognigy.AI to a phone number in Avaya CPaaS, copy the Endpoint URL from within the Endpoint in Cognigy.AI and insert this into the Request URL inside the Avaya CPaaS phone number configuration.
+To connect the Avaya CPaaS Endpoint in Cognigy.AI to a phone number in Avaya CPaaS, copy the Endpoint URL from within the Endpoint in Cognigy.AI and insert it into the Request URL inside the Avaya CPaaS phone number configuration.

 ## Configuring the Avaya CPaaS Endpoint
 <div class="divider"></div>